 Whoopsadaisy’s story began when Nina Holland was inspired to set up a charity in Brighton to provide Conductive Education for local children having seen the dramatic difference it made to her son Christopher’s quality of life.
-The initial funds Nina raised enabled Beata Kusel to establish our first Parent and Child Group for just two children in 2008.
+The initial funds Nina raised enabled Whoopsdaisy to establish our first Parent and Child Group for just two children in 2008.
 Since then Whoopsadaisy’s services have steadily grown.
 We now provide vital learning and support for around 50 local children and their families.

 We know how crucial it is for these children to continue to make progress when they start mainstream school, so we also offer a Saturday School and Holiday Clubs for 5-12 year olds, which enables their parents to take a break.